DanielRSnell/Timberstrap-Winden/readme.md

 # Picostrap Child Theme with Timber 2.X

 This child theme for Picostrap leverages the Timber 2.X library, enabling advanced templating in WordPress using the Twig engine.
-It introduces the 'Agnostic' shortcode for inline Twig templating, providing a seamless integration of Twig directly within WordPress posts and pages.
+It introduces the 'twig' shortcode for inline Twig templating, providing a seamless integration of Twig directly within WordPress posts and pages.

 ## Installation Guide